IEAST/scala/spec/01-lexical-syntax.md

 | `‘\‘ ‘'‘`     | `\u0027` | single quote    |  `'`   |
 | `‘\‘ ‘\‘`     | `\u005c` | backslash       |  `\`   |

+A character with Unicode between 0 and 255 may also be represented by an octal escape, i.e. a backslash `'\'` followed by a sequence of up to three octal characters.

 It is a compile time error if a backslash character in a character or string literal does not start a valid escape sequence.